Chart Color Schemes

 Howrah - Tranmere is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Howrah-Tranmere's dwelling structure in its latest Census report showed 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Hobart metro's 93.4% houses and 6.6% other dwellings.
-Home ownership in Howrah-Tranmere was 44.5%, with mortgaged dwellings at 38.1% and rented ones at 17.4%.
-The median monthly mortgage repayment was $1,733, higher than Hobart metro's $1,538.
+Howrah-Tranmere's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Hobart metro's 93.4% houses and 6.6% other dwellings.
+Home ownership in Howrah-Tranmere stood at 44.5%, with mortgaged dwellings at 38.1% and rented ones at 17.4%.
+The median monthly mortgage repayment was $1,733, higher than Hobart metro's average of $1,538.
 The median weekly rent figure was $420, compared to Hobart metro's $350.
-Nationally, Howrah-Tranmere's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Howrah-Tranmere's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing